kevinkurek/state_of_nv_child_fatalities/README.md

 ```

 ### Upload to Google Cloud Platform (GCP)
-Note: Google's Container Registry is being deprecated so now images will live in Artifact Registry
+Note: Google's Container Registry is being deprecated so now images will now live in Artifact Registry.
 ```
 1. Create a .env file at the project root
 2. Create & set 3 env variables inside .env: GCP_PROJECT_ID, GCP_SERVICE_ACCOUNT_KEY_PATH, TAG (example: TAG="v1.0")
+      2a.
+You will need privileges from admin to access these.
 3. Run bash script
 $ ./build_and_push.sh

     Note: If you get a permission error run:
     $ chmod +x build_and_push.sh
     $ ./build_and_push.sh